Everything I know about managing remote employees, I learned the hard way.

 Your team members crave this kind of interaction, even if they’d never tell you so.
 HBR’s survey of remote workers found that the single most important quality in a successful manager was checking in frequently and consistently.
 Having a standing one-on-one appointment with each team member, in which they know they’ll have your full attention and can share what’s going on, is absolutely essential.
 If you’re waiting for these conversations to happen organically, you’ll be waiting for a long time.

-2. Trusting Your Remote Employees
+2. The Challenge: Trusting Your Remote Employees

 After my California-to-Indiana experience, I shied away from managing remote employees altogether.
 Then, in the late ’00s, an opportunity presented itself to bring onto a project two guys into an important project I was leading.
 I suspected they’d be incredibly valuable to the team, but there was one big problem: they were based in Florida, and I wasn’t sure I could trust them to prioritize my R&D project over their other work.